Irish FinTech companies raised $42.8m across 9 deals in Q1 2017, putting it on track to surpass last years total deal tally.

-More than 50% of deals since 2014 went to Irish FinTech companies specialising in three FinTech Sectors – Payments & Remittances, Marketplace Lending and RegTech
+Between 2014 and Q1 2017 more than 50% of deals went to Irish FinTech companies specialising in three FinTech Sectors; Payments & Remittances, Marketplace Lending and RegTech.

 - Payments & Remittances companies received the highest number of deals in Ireland between 2014 and Q1 2017.
-Last year saw a total of $80.6m invested in the sector.
-The most notable deals of the year went to money exchange company CurrencyFair, which raised a total of $18.8m across two deals and P2P payments company Circle, which received $60m in its series D round.
+2016 saw a total of $80.6m invested in the sector.
+The most notable deals of the year went to money exchange company CurrencyFair which raised a total of $18.8m across two deals and P2P payments company Circle which received $60m in its series D round.

-- Marketplace Lending companies received the second highest number of deals in the same period.
-This sector also received the largest deal in Q1 2017 with GRID Finance, SMEs financing options provider, receiving $31.8m in February.
+- Marketplace Lending received the second highest number of deals in the period.
+This sector also received the largest deal in Q1 2017 with GRID Finance, which provides financing options to SME, receiving $31.8m in February.

-- The third largest sector is RegTech with companies such as Fund Recs, which offers fast valuations and custom reporting, receiving three investments in the period.
+- The third largest sector is RegTech with companies such as Fund Recs, which offers fast valuations and custom reporting, receiving 3 investments in the period.

-- The top ten deals in Irish FinTech companies received a combined amount of $294.6m over the last 5 quarters, which equates to 97.5% of investment in Irish FinTech in this period.
+- The top 10 deals in Irish FinTech companies received a combined amount of $294.6m of Investment over the last 5 quarters, which equates to 97.5% of investment in Irish FinTech in this period.

-- Three of the top ten deals over the last five quarters went to marketplace lending companies.
-Future Finance, GRID Finance, and Currency Fair received a combined total investment of $205.7m since the start of 2016.
-Despite receiving 30% more deals than Marketplace Lending companies the three deals to Payments & Remittances companies in the top ten received a combined total of only $77.8m.
+- Three of the top ten deals over the last 5 quarters went to marketplace lending companies.
+Future Finance, GRID Finance, and Currency Fair received a combined total investment of $205.7m between 2016-Q1 2017.
+Despite receiving 30% more deals than Marketplace Lending companies the three deals to Payments & Remittances companies in the top 10 received a combined total of $77.8m.

-- The other four deals were made up of; RegTech company AQ Metrics, InsurTech specialist ClaimVantage and Infrastructure & Enterprise Software companies Moqom and Global Shares.
+- The other 4 deals were made up of; RegTech company AQ Metrics, InsurTech specialist ClaimVantage and Infrastructure & Enterprise Software companies Moqom and Global Shares.